arniemansell/fc_f3a_box/README.md

 MAG:  8778 messages at 10.0Hz (100.0ms)
 RCIN:  21942 messages at 25.0Hz (40.0ms)
 ~~~
+Note that XKF1 includes messages relating to multiple IMUs if you have them.

 ## How do I get set up to contribute? ##
 ### Setup for Dev ###
-* Install the latest version of python (3.12 currently) from the Microsoft Store
+* Install the latest version of python (3.12 currently) from [Python Downloads](https://www.python.org/downloads/) or the Microsoft Store
 * Clone the repository
 * Start a command prompt (not powershell) in the cloned directory
 * Create a virtual environment and activate it